3 Advanced Model Validation

 “Open Scope.”

-- Users may query the current value of any Simulink block or signal or
+- You may query the current value of any Simulink block or signal,

-Stateflow variable by hovering over it with the mouse.
+Stateflow variable, or C variable by hovering over it with the mouse.

-- Users may set execution breakpoints.
-In the example, a breakpoint has been
+- You may set execution breakpoints.
+In the example, a breakpoint has

-set in state Active of the Mode subsystem.
-Therefore, model execution will be
+been set in state Active.
+Therefore, model execution will be suspended

-suspended when control reaches this state during simulation, allowing the user
+when control reaches this state during simulation, allowing the user to

-to carefully examine the model before continuing simulation.
-Simulation may be
+carefully examine the model before continuing simulation.
+Simulation may

-resumed in any input mode, i.e. reading inputs from the test, generating them
+be resumed in any input mode, i.e. reading inputs from the test,

 - As shown in the execution snapshot, the current simulation state of the